ALW1EZ/PANO/README.md

    - Linux: `./start_pano.sh`
    - Windows: `start_pano.bat`

-## Usage
+The startup script will automatically:
+- Check for updates
+- Set up the Python environment
+- Install dependencies
+- Launch PANO

+## 💡 Quick Start Guide

-1. Create a new investigation or load an existing one
+1. **Create Investigation**: Start a new investigation or load an existing one
-2. Add entities by dragging them from the entity list
+2. **Add Entities**: Drag entities from the sidebar onto the graph
-3. Use transforms to discover relationships and gather information
+3. **Discover Connections**: Use transforms to automatically find relationships
-4. Analyze data using the timeline and map views
+4. **Analyze**: Use timeline and map views to understand patterns
-5. Save your investigation for later use
+5. **Save**: Export your investigation for later use

-## Features
+## 🔍 Features

-### Core Functionality
+### 🕸️ Core Functionality

 - **Interactive Graph Visualization**
   - Drag-and-drop entity creation